Songs and Sounds: Critical reception

 Mark Caro of the Chicago Tribune rated the album three stars out of four, saying that although DiNizio begins his first solo album by "crooning Bernard Herrmann's "Where I Am Going" over jazz veteran Sonny Fortune's smoky alto-sax leads, he's soon back to delivering compact, crunchy guitar-pop songs not unlike those he writes and sings for the Smithereens", adding that DiNizio maintains his "devotion to the hook".
 Keith Phipps of The A.V.
 Club said "there are enough modifications and departures on Songs And Sounds to avoid a Smithereens retread, and enough familiar strengths to make it the solidly entertaining album that should be expected of DiNizio".
-AllMusic's Stephen Thomas Erlewine rated the album four stars out of five and wrote: "DiNizio retains his gift for catchy, effortless melodies, and that ties together the diverse strands of the record".
+AllMusic's Stephen Thomas Erlewine wrote: "DiNizio retains his gift for catchy, effortless melodies, and that ties together the diverse strands of the record".
 He added that the album "is the kind of record he couldn't have made with the Smithereens, and that's what makes it such a welcome effort".
 Sam MacDonald of The Daily Press said that while the album contains a few jazzy experiments, "Songs and Sounds isn't an enormous departure from The Smithereens' work.
 It's an uneven effort.
 But the disc includes some jewels - the Buddy Holly-like "A World Apart," the lovely, aching "No Love Lost," the quiet, brooding "I'd Rather Have The Blues."
 Michael McCall of the Weekly Wire wrote that the album "allows Dinizio to display a newfound artistic breadth.
 From the soul-baring melancholy of the album's moody opener, "Where I Am Going," to the jazz-tinged, cabaret pop of the closing "I'd Rather Have the Blues (Than What I've Got)," Dinizio proves he's capable of creating distinctly personal songs in a wide variety of musical settings".